QDevil/qdac2-tools/readme.md

 ## List of tools

 - `usb_detector`: Detect a QDAC-II or QSwitch connected through USB and display port and setup information.
-- `qdac2`: Simple wrapper around pyvisa to handle connection and communication.
+- `qdac2`: Simple wrapper around pyvisa to handle connection and communication with QDAC-II.
+- `qswitch`: Simple wrapper around pyvisa to handle connection and communication with QSwitch.

 ## First-time Setup